-21. Are there specific questions that should be discussed during an Individual Program Plan / Planning Team Meeting?
+22. Are there specific questions that should be discussed during an Individual Program Plan / Planning Team Meeting?

-Planning Team Meetings should include a discussion of a client's needs and goals (short and long term), so that the Individual Program Plan can clearly outline the role of a setting in providing individualized support and training.
+Planning Team Meetings should include a discussion of a client's needs and goals (short and long term), as well as specific anticipated outcomes of a proposed service, so that the Individual Program Plan can clearly outline the role of a setting in providing individualized support and training.
+It is also necessary to identify a client's skills as well as needs for support, so that the client may be served in the least restrictive environment.

-22. What changes are vendors making already?
+23. What changes are vendors making already?